yossi40-100/GASP-ALS/README.md

 Eliminated GamePlay Camera and its plugin spec, reverting to UE5.4 spec (for experimental features with unstable operation).

 Changed gamepad assignments, see Controls widget.
-- X to fire (ragdolls removed from gamepad)
+- Right Trigger to fire
 - Y + D-pad up/down for overlay selection
 - D-pad Left for FPS/TPS
 - D-pad Right to change character